R$^2$PO: Decoupling Rollout and Inference Policies for LLM Reasoning: Method

-To separate response generation and trajectory exploration, we introduce the \textbf{Rollout-Head} as a residual branch integrated atop the transformer backbone.
-This module is implemented as a two-layer Multi-Layer Perceptron (MLP), taking the backbone hidden states $H \in \mathbb{R}^d$ as input, and producing a logit-level offset over the vocabulary space $\mathbb{R}^V$, where $d$ denotes the hidden dimension of the transformer and $V$ is the vocabulary size.
-Let $f_{\mathrm{LM}}$ denote the original LM-Head and $f_{\mathrm{RO}}$ denote the Rollout-Head.
-Based on a shared backbone representation, we define two policies that differ only in their output heads: the main policy ($\pi_\theta$) produced by the original LM-Head and is responsible for stable exploitation, and the exploration policy ($\pi_{\phi}$) that incorporated the residual perturbation introduced by the Rollout-Head.
+We implement the Rollout-Head as a residual branch attached on top of the transformer backbone.
+Concretely, it is a two-layer Multi-Layer Perceptron (MLP) that takes the backbone hidden states $H \in \mathbb{R}^{d}$ as input and produces a logit-level offset over the vocabulary space $\mathbb{R}^{V}$, where $d$ is the hidden dimension and $V$ is the vocabulary size.
+Let $f_{\mathrm{LM}}$ denote the original LM Head and $f_{\mathrm{RO}}$ the Rollout-Head.
+The two policies share the backbone and differ only in their output heads:

-To ensure stability during the cold-start phase, we employ Zero-initialization for the Rollout-Head, making the initial exploration policy identical to the base policy at the beginning of training.
-By modeling exploration as a residual logit perturbation, the Rollout-Head learns to modify the base distribution in a controlled manner, enabling diverse trajectory generation without catastrophic interference with the base policy parameters.
+This concrete formulation operationalizes the two-stage scheme described in Section~\ref{sec:method:framework}: during Stage 1, we optimize the residual parameters $\phi$ of $f_{\mathrm{RO}}$ while anchoring it around the frozen base logits; during Stage 2, $f_{\mathrm{RO}}$ is fixed to output stable exploratory perturbations that guide the optimization of the backbone and $\theta$.

+In our framework, the main policy $\pi_\theta$ is responsible for stable exploitation and is the only policy used at inference time, while the rollout policy $\pi_\phi$ incorporates the residual perturbation introduced by the Rollout-Head and is used exclusively during training.
+To stabilize the cold-start phase, we zero-initialize the Rollout-Head, so that $\pi_\phi$ coincides with $\pi_\theta$ at the beginning of training and gradually deviates from it as exploration is learned.
+Because the perturbation is restricted to a separate residual branch, the Rollout-Head can be discarded after training, leaving the deployed model architecturally identical to a standard LLM.